jetemi/Exam-prep/dbms II.md

         *   **System Downtime:**  Denial-of-service attacks can make the database unavailable to legitimate users.
         *   **Financial Loss:**  Data breaches can result in significant financial losses due to data recovery costs, legal fees, fines, and loss of customer trust.

-**Other examples of critical events could include:**

-*   **Power Outage:**  Similar to system crash, can lead to data loss and inconsistency if proper power backup (UPS) is not in place.
-*   **Natural Disasters (Fire, Flood, Earthquake):**  Can cause physical damage to hardware and infrastructure, leading to system failures and data loss.
-*   **Software Bugs in DBMS:**  Critical bugs in the DBMS software itself can lead to data corruption, system crashes, or security vulnerabilities.
-*   **Human Error (Accidental Deletion or Modification):**  Mistakes by database administrators or users can lead to data loss or corruption if proper safeguards and recovery mechanisms are not in place.

-**5. Database Heterogeneity, Recovery, Integrity, and Security**

 **5a.
 Differentiate between database heterogeneity and data heterogeneity.
 [2 Marks]**

-**Answer:**

 *   **Database Heterogeneity:** Refers to the **diversity in the types of database systems** used within an organization or across different systems.
 This means using different Database Management Systems (DBMS) from various vendors (e.g., Oracle, MySQL, SQL Server, PostgreSQL, MongoDB, Cassandra).
 It's about having different *kinds* of database technology.